Philogy/meth-weth/README.md

 cause of [Multicoin's $ 1M bridge hack](https://medium.com/zengo/without-permit-multichains-exploit-explained-8417e8c1639b).

 YAM-WETH does **not** have a silent fallback method and will revert if it's called for a method it hasn't implemented.
 YAM-WETH does however implement its `receive` method.
+Allowing you to deposit if you explicitly send ETH along with no calldata.

+### 🧩 Backwards Compatible

+The previously existing `withdraw`, `deposit` and `receive` fallback method behave like WETH9's method meaning it should be a drop-in replacement.

+The only differences that may have to be considered:
+1. Calling `permit` on YAM-WETH will not silently pass
+2. Calling methods that are not implemented will not silently pass, if you need to wrap ETH to WETH either send it directly with no calldata or use on of the `deposit` methods.

 ### 👤 Improved UX